madureira/math/README.md

 # math
-A lightweight, dependency-free C/C++ mathematics library.
+A lightweight, dependency-free and header only C/C++ mathematics library.

 ## How to use